jiqiang/rustbyexample/README.md

 #### 9.3 To `panic!` or Not to `panic!`

  It’s advisable to have your code panic when it’s possible that your code could end up in a bad state.

+ # 10. Generic Types, Traits, and Lifetimes

+ #### 10.2 Traits: Defining Shared Behavior

+ One restriction to note with trait implementations is that we can implement a trait on a type only if either the trait or the type is local to our crate.